Voicings

 D (II) - another movable major shape on the three highest strings together with open D string.

-D (III) - the regular shape but with a A doubling and without F#, which sometimes is written D(omit3), resulting in more treble.
+D (III) - close to the regular shape but with an A doubling and without F#, which can be written D5 or possibly D(omit3), resulting in more treble.

 D (II) - Gmaj7/D (XX0 12 12 14)